jcblum/reprex-howto/reprex_newbie.md

 #### My data is already loaded in R!

-If you want to use a data frame from your R workspace in your reproducible example, then you should first try [**the `dput()` method**](reprexdata_dput.md) for generating self-contained data.
+If you want to use a data frame from your R workspace in your reproducible example, then you should first try [**the `dput()` method**][dput] for generating self-contained data.

 #### My data is in a spreadsheet!

-If the data you want to use in your reproducible example are currently living in a spreadsheet, then you should first try [**the `datapasta` method**](reprexdata_datapasta.md) for generating self-contained data.
+If the data you want to use in your reproducible example are currently living in a spreadsheet, then you should first try [**the `datapasta` method**][datapasta] for generating self-contained data.

 :stop_sign: This is _not_ a good way to load data into R for general use!
 If your problem is figuring out how to load your data, check out the [RStudio Data Import Wizard](https://support.rstudio.com/hc/en-us/articles/218611977-Importing-Data-with-RStudio) and this helpful [Data Import Cheatsheet](https://resources.rstudio.com/rstudio-developed/data-import).